Gennadiy Seleznyov: Moscow Oblast gubernatorial candidacy

 In 1999 Gennadiy Seleznyov also ran for Governor of Moscow Oblast.
 However, he lost to the former general and vice presidential candidate Boris Gromov.

 Personal life and death

-Seleznyov had a son, Kirill Seleznyov (b.
-1974), who is a prominent Russian businessman and a top-manager of Gazprom.
+Seleznyov had a son, Kirill (born 1974), who is a prominent Russian businessman and a top-manager of Gazprom.
 Gennadiy Seleznyov died from complications due to lung cancer in Moscow on 19 July 2015.